kowtest/koderkow/README.md

 coverage](https://codecov.io/gh/KoderKow/koderkow/branch/master/graph/badge.svg)](https://codecov.io/gh/KoderKow/koderkow?branch=master)
 <!-- badges: end -->

-This is my packages that houses functions I find myself frequently using.
-I am also using this package to learn about building flexible and robust packages\!
+This is my package that houses functions I find myself frequently using.
+I am also using this package to learn about building flexible and robust packages :)

 ## Installation